 He is also an alumnus of Leadership Anchorage and the University of Colorado, Boulder.
 Harry serves as a trustee for the Denali Ski Patrol, a past President and executive board member for the Fairview Community Council, a delegate to the Federation of Community Councils and a Ski Patroller at Arctic Valley.
 For this service, Harry was recognized as a "Top Forty Under 40" young professional by the AK Journal of Commerce in 2014.
 Harry serves the Alaska chapter of the Association of Fundraising Professionals because he recalls how AFP was a lifeline for professional development, collegial support and ethical guidance while he ran a one-professional development shop.

-Jann is the Director of Development & Communications at Alaska Humanities Forum.
+Jann is the Director of Development and Communications at Alaska Humanities Forum.
 Jann spent 18 years working in admissions, external affairs, and development at secondary schools in Denver, Washington DC, and Philadelphia.
 Throughout her career in education, she also coached field hockey and lacrosse, served as an advisor, and taught health and wellness classes.

 Sandra is a management, leadership, and fund development consultant with more than 35 years of increasing responsibility in the private and public sector.

+A dedicated nonprofit advocate, Sandra acts as a catalyst for nonprofit excellence by increasing effectiveness and efficiency in organizational development, fund development, marketing communications, media relations, and strategic planning.
 As lead consultant, she is responsible for assessing, monitoring, and moving national nonprofit clients to a higher level of achievement and performance through integrated fund development best practices and strategic planning.

-A Certified Fund Raising Executive, CFRE, Sandra has successfully raised more than $50 million for national nonprofits.
+A Certified Fund-Raising Executive, CFRE, Sandra has successfully raised more than $50 million for national nonprofits.
 She has received two national fundraising awards, and has presented at national fund development conferences, webinars, and workshops.

 Sandra is a transformational nonprofit leader in Alaska.
 She is the Board President of the Friends of Talkeetna Library, and the VP of Education of the Association of Fundraising Professionals, AFP Alaska Chapter.